yanncarlier/Machine-Learning-for-Trading/supervised_learning/README.md

 ## Logistic Regression

 Linear regression is used to predict values of quantities as a linear function of the input values.
 When predicting a discrete variable, such as whether a grid of pixel intensities represents 0 or 1, we need to classify the input values.
 Logistic regression is a simple classification algorithm for learning to make such decisions.
 It is a model that is used when the dependent variable is categorical.

+## K Nearest Neighbours (KNN)

+We will build a simple KNN classifier on trading data (SPY).
+The goal is to predict next-day direction using lagged returns.